Posts in Category: TV History

 rcahall-jun14

-The Today program first originated from the RCA Exhibition Hall on 49th Street in a space now occupied by the Christie’s auction house, just down the block from the current studio.
+The Today program first originated from the RCA Exhibition Hall on 49th Street (above photo) in a space now occupied by the Christie’s auction house, just down the block from the current studio.
 The first set placed a functional newsroom in the studio, which Garroway called “the nerve center of the world.”
 The barrier between backstage and on-stage was virtually nonexistent.
 Garroway and the on-air staff often walked through the newsroom set.
 Glimpses of camera crew and technicians were a frequent occurrence, as were off-screen voices conversing with Garroway.
 Gradually, machines and personnel were placed behind the scenes to assemble the news and weather reports, and the newsroom was gone by 1955.

 garroway-window1a-web